Egypt's Muslim Brotherhood says it will continue holding defiant protests, following violent clashes that killed about 100 people on Friday.

 Health officials said most of the victims died in and around Cairo's Ramses Square.
 Witnesses said they saw many bodies laid out in mosques that have become makeshift morgues.
 Several policemen were among the dead.

-Earlier Friday, Egyptian state media warned people to stay off the streets in Cairo as an operation to confront what it called "terrorist elements" unfolds.
+Egyptian state media warned people to stay off the streets in Cairo as an operation to confront what it calls "terrorist elements" unfolds.
+Witnesses reported hearing crackles of gunfire in several areas of Cairo.